-6G-8.
+- 25 6G-8.
 Review and signing of bills and joint resolutions.
-The committee on legislative procedure and the chief of engrossing and enrolling shall compare enrolled with engrossed bills and joint resolutions as passed by both houses and make a report thereon to the house of origin.
-If a bill or joint resolution is reported by the committee as correctly enrolled, it shall be presented to the presiding officers of both houses for their signatures.
+The committee on legislative - procedure and the chief of engrossing and enrolling shall compare enrolled with engrossed bills and - 27 joint resolutions as passed by both houses and make a report thereon to the house of origin.
+If a - 28 bill or joint resolution is reported by the committee as correctly enrolled, it shall be presented to the - 29 presiding officers of both houses for their signatures. - 30 6G-9.

-6G-9.
 Presentation of bills and joint resolutions to Governor.
-After a bill or joint resolution is signed by the officers of both houses, the chairmen of the committees on legislative procedure shall jointly cause such bill to be presented to the Governor for the Governor's signature and such joint resolution to the secretary of state for filing.
-The committees shall, at any time, report such presentations to both houses.
+After a bill or joint resolution - 31 is signed by the officers of both houses, the chairmen of the committees on legislative procedure - 32 shall jointly cause such bill to be presented to the Governor for the Governor's signature and such - joint resolution to the secretary of state for filing.
+The committees shall, at any time, report such - 34 presentations to both houses.

-CHAPTER 6H.
+35 CHAPTER 6H.
 COMMEMORATIONS

-6H-1.
+- 37 6H-1.
 Introduction of commemorations.
-Any member may introduce a legislative commemoration, which may be cosponsored by other members of either house, by filing it with the bill clerk of that member's house.
-The prime sponsor shall submit all necessary information to the legislative research council prior to introduction.
-However, no member may introduce a legislative commemoration after the deadline prescribed by Joint Rule Chapter 17.
+Any member may introduce a legislative - 38 commemoration, which may be cosponsored by other members of either house, by electronically - filing it.
+The prime sponsor shall submit all necessary information to the legislative research council - prior to introduction.
+However, no member may introduce a legislative commemoration after the - deadline prescribed by Joint Rule Chapter 17. - 42 6H-2.

-6H-2.
 Numbering of commemorations.
-Each legislative commemoration shall be numbered consecutively as introduced beginning with No. 1 for the Senate and No. 1001 for the House of Representatives.

-6H-3.
-Printing and calendaring of commemorations.
-Upon introduction, the presiding officer shall order the legislative commemoration printed in the journal of that legislative day.
-The presiding officer shall place each pending legislative commemoration on the calendar of the next legislative day following its printing.
+Each legislative commemoration shall be numbered - consecutively as introduced beginning with No. 801 for the Senate and No. 8001 for the House of - 44 Representatives. - 45 6H-3.
+Calendaring of commemorations.
+Upon introduction, the presiding officer shall place each - pending legislative commemoration on the calendar of the next legislative day.

 6H-4.
 Approval of commemorations in the house of origin.
-Any member of the body may object to the approval of any legislative commemoration by so stating on the floor of the body at any time before adjournment on the legislative day upon which the legislative commemoration is calendared.
+Any member of the body may 1 object to the approval of any legislative commemoration by so stating on the floor of the body at 2 any time before adjournment on the legislative day upon which the legislative commemoration is 3 calendared.
 If no such objection is made, the legislative commemoration shall be deemed approved and the presiding officer shall deliver it to the other house.
-If there is objection, the legislative commemoration shall be deemed disapproved.
+If there is objection, the legislative 6 commemoration shall be deemed disapproved.

-6H-5.
+- 6H-5.
 Calendaring of commemorations in the second house.
-Upon receipt of a legislative commemoration from the other house, the presiding officer shall place it on the next day's legislative calendar.
+Upon receipt of a legislative commemoration from the other house, the presiding officer shall place it on the next day's legislative calendar. - 6H-6.

-6H-6.
 Approval of commemorations in the second house.
-Any member of the receiving body may object to the approval of any legislative commemoration by so stating on the floor of the body at any time before adjournment on the legislative day upon which the legislative commemoration is calendared.
-If no such objection is made, the legislative commemoration shall be deemed approved and the presiding officer shall deliver it to the house of origin.
-If there is objection, the legislative commemoration shall be deemed disapproved.
+Any member of the receiving body 10 may object to the approval of any legislative commemoration by so stating on the floor of the body 11 at any time before adjournment on the legislative day upon which the legislative commemoration is 12 calendared.
+If no such objection is made, the legislative commemoration shall be deemed approved 13 and the presiding officer shall deliver it to the house of origin.
+If there is objection, the legislative 14 commemoration shall be deemed disapproved.
+15 - 6H-7.

-6H-7.
 Enrollment of commemorations.
 The secretary of the Senate or the chief clerk of the House of Representatives shall deliver the original enrolled legislative commemoration to the prime sponsor.

-CHAPTER 6I.
+CHAPTER 61.
 COMPUTERIZED INFORMATION SYSTEM

-6I-1.
+- 6I-1.
 Bill Status.
-The bill status, created by the computerized information system, is the official record of action to the bill.
+The bill status, created by the computerized information system, is the official record of action to the bill. - 6I-2.
+Waiving electronic requirement.
+The presiding officer may waive the requirement that 23 any filing, submission, or approval be done electronically, if the electronic system is not available 24 and functional.
+25

 CHAPTER 7.
-COMMITTEES
+26 COMMITTEES 27